-However, the CRLF character sequence can be used in a malicious way known as a CRLF injection attack.
+However, the CRLF character sequence can be used maliciously as a CRLF injection attack.
 This attack is a server-side injection at the application layer.

 By exploiting a CRLF injection vulnerability in the server that allows user input from an untrusted source, attackers can split text streams and introduce malicious content that isn’t neutralized or sanitized.

-For such an attack to be successful, a server must both allow such user input and be vulnerable to the use of CRLF characters.
+For such an attack to be successful, a server must both allow such user input and be vulnerable to using CRLF characters.
 I.e., if the platform does not use these characters, it will not be vulnerable, even if unsanitized user input can make it through.

-In other words, a CRLF injection attack typically is not an end itself but rather a means to open the door for further attacks.
+In other words, a CRLF injection attack typically is not an end, but a means to open the door for further attacks.

 What are the types of CRLF injections?